Crusaders Rugby League: 2005-2006: Celtic Crusaders

 For their first season in the National League Two competition the side performed very well finishing third out of twelve teams, earning 29 points.
 The team scored 730 points and conceded 387.
 Workington Town were the opposition for the first match and surprisingly Crusaders won 18–50, ending Workington's 23-month unbeaten home record.
 London Skolars were brushed away with a 70–0 victory in front of 634 fans in Crusaders' first home match of the league campaign, with centre Carl De Chenu scoring four tries.
 The club had decided prior to the season to take two home fixtures to other parts of South Wales, the first of which was a 36–18 win over Hunslet watched by 415 people at Talbot Athletic Ground in Aberavon.
 In early June, Keighley went down 58–18 at Old Parish in Maesteg in the second on the road match.
 It was in their third week that Crusaders lost only their second match of 2006, narrowly being beaten 22–20 in a Monday night match against the Sheffield Eagles.
 The club were involved in one draw during the whole season, a 30–30 tie away to Keighley in May.
 After several key matches, in the last game of the campaign the Celtic Crusaders secured a vital 14–11 win against Featherstone Rovers on 10 September meaning they finished third overall on points difference, whilst Featherstone who also earned 29 points finished fourth.
 This set up a play-off match against second-placed team; the Sheffield Eagles, which was lost 26–16 at the Don Valley Stadium.
 A final elimination match against Swinton proved to be the team's last match of the season as the Lions won 26–27 after 91 seconds of Golden Point extra time.
 Sheffield beat Swinton in the final meaning them and Dewsbury Rams, who finished top of the table, were promoted.

 Throughout the year the club were boosted by player and local achievements.
 At various times in the year Celtic Crusaders players made it into the National League Two Team of the Month, whilst full-back Tony Duggan and stand-off Jace Van Dijk were both nominated for National League Two Player of the Year, with the latter eventually picking up the honour in October.
 Tony Duggan was later confirmed as the top try-scorer from all three British leagues for 2006.
 Hooker Lloyd O'Connor was picked for the Great Britain Students side that toured Australia. whilst a further six players made it into the Wales national team that faced Scotland.
-During June coach Dixon signed three Welsh internationals, Gareth Dean from Carcassonne, Aled James from the Sheffield Eagles and Gareth Price from the Hull Kingston Rovers.
+During June coach Dixon signed three Welsh internationals, Gareth Dean from Carcassonne, Aled James from the Sheffield Eagles and Gareth Price from Hull Kingston Rovers.
 At the end of the season Welsh international Anthony Blackwood was signed from Halifax.
 In May, Brynteg High School in Bridgend reached the Powergen Champions School Final for the second year in a row after beating a Wigan school, but lost the final.